rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 Functionality:

-- The welcome section "REGISTER" button when selected should redirect all users to the register page"
+- The welcome section "REGISTER" button when selected must redirect all users to the register page"
-- The welcome section "LOGIN" button when selected should redirect all users to the login page"
+- The welcome section "LOGIN" button when selected must redirect all users to the login page"
-- The search bar should search for any make or model key word in any of the reviews and those reviews should then appear in the accordion below.
+- The search bar must search for any make or model key word in any of the reviews and those reviews must then appear in the accordion below.
-- If the search obtained no results in the place of the accordion a message "NO REVIEWS FOUND" should appear.
+- If the search obtained no results in the place of the accordion a message "NO REVIEWS FOUND" must appear.
-- If the user inputs less than 3 letters they should be given a warning displaying "Please lengthen this text to 3 characters or more (you are currently using *no. of characters* characters").
+- If the user inputs less than 3 letters they must be given a warning displaying "Please lengthen this text to 3 characters or more (you are currently using *no. of characters* characters").
-- If the "RESET" button is selected the page should revert back to all reviews (if any) displaying.
+- If the "RESET" button is selected the page must revert back to all reviews (if any) displaying.
-- When "EDIT" is selected on the review accordion admin users should be redirected to prefilled edit page.
+- When "EDIT" is selected on the review accordion admin users must be redirected to prefilled edit page.
-- When "DELETE" is selected, the delete popup modal should appear.
+- When "DELETE" is selected, the delete popup modal must appear.
-- If "DELETE" is again selected on the modal, the corresponding review will be permanently deleted from the accordion and the database.
+- If "DELETE" is again selected on the modal, the corresponding review must be permanently deleted from the accordion and the database.
-- If "CANCEL" is selected, it should revert back to the all reviews page.
+- If "CANCEL" is selected, it must revert back to the all reviews page.

  <details>
 <summary>Delete Modal Screenshot (Click for image)</summary>